-♦ Access is by the public footpath from the Maeshafn direction (park in the village) or via the public footpath/s from the quarry access road (car parking SJ 2055 5941) – shortest.
+♦ Access is by the public footpath from Maeshafn (park in the village) or using the public footpath(s) from the quarry access road (SatNav reference SJ 2055 5941), which is the shortest.

-♦ The site can be combined with other sites and attractions in the area for a whole day excursion.
+♦ Burley Hill is a semi-active limestone quarry within the Clwydian Range AONB.
+The site can be combined with other sites and attractions in the area for a whole day excursion.

 ♦ Ref: 53.12913°N, 3.19225°W